 Economic uncertainty surrounding the COVID-19 pandemic prompted investors to purchase safe-haven assets at an accelerated rate during the first half of the year, pulling interest rates to historically low levels.
 Expansionary monetary measures by the Federal Reserve and development on the vaccine front generated both higher inflation and growth expectations, pushing interest rates up in the fourth quarter, but the ten-year U.S. Treasury bond yield still fell 125 basis points in 2020, averaging a record-low 0.9 percent.
 Even before the pandemic, the spread between apartment capitalization rates and the ten-year Treasury yield increased at the end of 2019 and continued up to 3Q2020.
 This increased spread indicated increased risk and profitability in apartment real estate (Figure 4).
 This trend ended during 4Q2020 due to the increase in the ten-year Treasury yield.
 The announcement of two COVID-19 vaccines at the end of 2020 reduced the future uncertainty created by the COVID-19 pandemic reducing the risk on multifamily real estate.

 Overall apartment cap rates for Houston and San Antonio remain the highest, followed by DFW and Austin.
-The spread with the ten-year Treasury bill increased during 1Q2020.
-Austin continues to be the least risky and lowest-return market for multifamily real estate based on its spread with the ten-year Treasury bill (Figure 4).
+The spread with the ten-year Treasury bill decreased during 4Q2020.
+Austin continues to be the least risky and lowest return market for multifamily real estate based on its spread with the ten-year Treasury bill (Figure 4).